stezz/teachable-scripts/README.md

 alongside all the other variables that you find there

-## Usage
+## Scripts

+The package will install scripts in /usr/local/bin/ so you can just call them from cmdline.

-### Enroll users to course
+### Enroll users to a course
-If you want to enroll a whole list of users to a new course, you can do it with this script that receives a user list csv file (you can download those from your school admin panel) and a course id.
+If you want to enroll a whole list of users to a new course, you can do it with this script that receives a user list Excel or CSV file (you'' only need 2 columns: 'fullname' and 'email') and a course id.

 Typing --help will show the parameters info

-    usage: enrollUsers.py [-h] input_file courseId
+    usage: enroll [-h] input_file courseId

     Mass enroll users from Excel or CSV file into a specified course

     positional arguments:
       input_file  Excel or CSV file.
 The only needed columns are 'fullname' and 'email' courseId    The id of the course they should be enrolled in

     optional arguments:
       -h, --help  show this help message and exit
     ---

 If your file is Userlist.xlsx and course id is 1234 you can enroll all the users in the file into this course by typing :

-    python enrollUsers.py path/to/file/Userlist.xlsx 1234
+    enroll path/to/file/Userlist.xlsx 1234

 If some of thoses users are already enrolled in the course, Teachable API currently ignores them.